Emmanuel Adjei: Education

 Adjei graduated with a degree in Fine Art from the Utrecht School of the Arts in the Netherlands, before securing a talent scholarship to attend the Royal Academy of Fine Arts in Ghent, Belgium, where he studied Audiovisual Arts and Film.
 During this time, he discovered his passion for experimental cinema and video installation.
 In 2013 and 2014, Adjei was awarded a Young Talent grant from the Mondriaan Fund to develop his artistic practice.

 Awards

-Adjei was nominated a Grammy Award for Best Music Film and a NAACP Image Award for Outstanding Directing in a Television Movie for his work on Black Is King.
+Adjei was nominated a Grammy Award for Best Music Film and an NAACP Image Award for Outstanding Directing in a Television Movie for his work on Black Is King.

 In 2021, Adjei and co-director FKA Twigs won Best Music Video at Raindance Film Festival for Don't Judge Me.